Pundits who say that tape is dying might want to mention that to tape vendors, who continue to put out products at dizzying speeds.

 Sensing a new market opportunity, Sony is repositioning its high-end DTF-2 tape format, a reel-to-reel tape usually used for applications such as digital video capture, for enterprise use.
 DTF-2 drives are now the basis of a new library, switch and software bundle called PetaApp that delivers 2TB/hr backup rates.

 Exabyte, meanwhile, has stepped into the void being left in the sub-$1000 drive market by DDS, which manufacturers HP, Sony, and Seagate have slated for end-of-life.
-Exabyte's is targeting the waning DDS market with its new VXA-2 drive,
+Exabyte's is targeting the waning DDS market with its new VXA-2 drive, which features 80MB native capacity and a 6MB/s transfer rate.
+Exabyte manufactures a line of autoloaders based on the VXA-2, and has OEM relationships with Compaq, Apple, and Toshiba.

 Even lowly 9-track tape, which major vendors like Emtech, E-mag, and Imation have all left for dead, is being resuscitated.
 This spring, computer supply distributor Media Mastr CPI began manufacturing NineTrax, a 9-track 6250 BPI reel-to-reel tape.